Rennyo: Teachings

+Rennyo believed he was restoring his ancestor Shinran's original teachings and follows Shinran's views closely.
+He was a creative thinker in his own right, though he did not so much innovate new doctrines as found ways to popularize and synthesize past Shin Buddhist teachings using vernacular language and idioms.
+According to Dobbins, "his greatest accomplishment was to render Shinran's doctrinal abstractions into simple religious formulas accessible to the humblest believer and to explain them in the context of daily devotional practices."

-Rennyo believed he was restoring his ancestor Shinran's original teachings, which he summed up in a short creed known as the Ryōgemon (領解文):
+Rennyo summed up the Shin Buddhist worldview in a short creed known as the Ryōgemon (領解文):

 We abandon all indiscriminate religious practices and undertakings (zōgyō zasshu) and all mind of self-assertion (jiriki no kokoro), we rely with singleness of heart on the Tathāgata Amida in that matter of utmost importance to us now—to please save us in our next lifetime.
 We rejoice in knowing that our birth in the Pure Land is assured and our salvation established from the moment we rely [on the Buddha] with even a single nembutsu (ichinen), and that whenever we utter the Buddha's name thereafter it is an expression of gratitude and indebtedness to him.
 We gratefully acknowledge that for us to hear and understand this truth we are indebted to our founder and master [Shinran] for appearing in the world and to successive generations of religious teachers in our tradition for their profound encouragement.
 We shall henceforth abide by our established rules (okite) as long as we shall live. --Translation by Professor James C. Dobbins.

-The Ryogemon is still recited in modern-day Shinshu liturgy as a summation of Jodo Shinshu beliefs.

-However, Rennyo's teaching also differed from Shinran's in subtle ways: